Basic motorcycle maintenance

 Shock absorbers

-Check the shock absorbers for oil leaks, which will make your motorbike difficult to control and increase your stopping distance.
+Check the shock absorbers for oil leaks, which will make your motorcycle difficult to control and increase your stopping distance.
 Leaking oil could also get on the wheel, tyre, brake disc or drum and cause an incident.

 Drive chain and rear wheel alignment

-Make sure the drive chain is adjusted so it has the correct amount of free play: see your motorbike handbook for more information.
+Make sure the drive chain is adjusted so it has the correct amount of free play: see your motorcycle handbook for more information.
 You’ll also need to look out for wear on the drive chain.
 A worn or slack drive chain can jump off the sprocket and lock the rear wheel.

 Battery

-Make sure that the terminals on the motorbike battery are secure, clean and greased.
+Make sure that the terminals on the motorcycle battery are secure, clean and greased.
 Most modern batteries are maintenance free and sealed for life.
 However, if the battery has a filler cap, you’ll need to check the fluid level to make sure that the plates in each cell are covered.
 Top up the battery with distilled water if necessary, but be careful not to overfill it.

 Lights